DanPearce/CI_PP1_KathyCakes/README.md

 11. As an owner, I want customers to easily find our bakery.
 12. As an owner, I want customers to be able to get in contact with us.
 13. As an owner, I want to provide customers with the featured recipes of the season.
-14. As an owner, I want customers to be able to find all of our recipes easily.
+14. As an owner, I want customers to be able to find all our recipes easily.
 15. As an owner, I want customers to find out about how we started.

 ## Design

 ### Structure
 I wanted the structure of the site to be easy to navigate with clear headings and sections to split the pages up while also staying consistent with design.
-The website has a total of 11 pages 4 of which you have access to at all times using the navigation bar, 6 which are recipe pages and a 404 page.
+The website has a total of 11 pages 4 of which you always have access to using the navigation bar, 6 which are recipe pages and a 404 page.

 #### Nav Bar Pages
 These pages are what I would consider to be the 'most popular' pages, they include key information about the bakery.